Rymney34/Jumping_Bober/README.md

 # Jumping_Bober

-I just decide in mean time create a simple game using Java and JavaFX with SceneBuilder, yes I know its not the best for Games but that was my experiment.
+I just decide in mean time, to create a simple game using Java and JavaFX with SceneBuilder, yes I know its not the best for Games but that was my experiment.

 All you need to do is follow this steps